 While working don’t forget about the health of your eyes.
 Wear protective eyewear when using machinery and look or walk away from the computer screen every once and awhile to relax the strain on your eyes.

 Relax your whole body, with walks in nature (parks or by a body of water), take baths or simply lay – with glasses – in the sun and just relax.
 Provide your body with the time it needs to heal!

-In the end LASIK surgery is up to you, there are many things that you can do to maintain and increase your eye health.
-It needs to be your decision, one you are comfortable with and are willing to take any risks (though the are very small) with it as well.
+In the end, LASIK surgery is up to you, there are many things that you can do to maintain and increase your eye health.
+It needs to be your decision, one you are comfortable with and are willing to take any risks (though they are very small) with it as well.
 I myself do not feel comfortable with someone poking at my eyes and I feel really great about wearing glasses!
 My partner and a few friends, who I think are incredibly brave have received the surgery and are doing amazingly!
 Do what you are comfortable and remember to always love your body!!

 Alcon (n.d).
 How to Prepare for Laser-Assisted in Situ Keratomileusis (LASIK) Surgery.
 Online available at alcon.com

 American Academy of Ophthalmology.
 (2008).
 Is LASIK for me?
 A Patient’s guide to Refractive Surgery.
 Online Available at aao.org

 Marcos, S., Barbero, S., Llorente, L., & Merayo-Llores, J. (2001).
 Optical Response to LASIK Surgery for Myopia from Total and Corneal Aberration Measurements.
 Visual Psychophysics and Physiological Optics.
 Volume 42, Issue 13.
 Online available at iovs.arvojournals.org

 Matthews, K. (2012).
 LASIK eye surgery.
 Biomedical engineering, UNiversity of Rhode Island.
 ONline Available at semanticscholar.org.